-The Third Tradition encourages freedom from judgment.
-It leads us on the path of service toward an attitude of helpfulness. acceptance, and unconditional love. [...]
+Tradition The Third Tradition encourages freedom from judgment.
+It leads us on the path of service toward an attitude of helpfulness, acceptance, and unconditional love. [...]
 Addiction is a deadly disease.
-We know that addicts who don't find recovery can expect nothing better than jails, institutions, and death.
+We know that addicts who don't find recovery can ex-Third pect nothing better than jails, institutions, and death.
 Refusing admission to any addict, even one who comes merely out of curiosity may be a death sentence for that addict.

-in matters affecting other groups or
+Each group should be autonomous except in matters affecting other groups or NA as a whole.

-Each group does have complete freedom, except when their actions affect other groups or NA as a whole.
-If we check to make sure that our actions are clearly within the bounds of our traditions; if we do not dictate to other groups, or force anything upon them; and if we consider the consequences of our action ahead of time, then all will be well.
+Tradition Each group does have complete freedom, except when their actions affect other groups or NA as a whole.
+If we check to make sure that our actions are clearly within the bounds of our tradi-Fourth tions; if we do not dictate to other groups, or force anything upon them; and if we consider the consequences of our action ahead of time, then all will be well.